 Note: I would wash it by itself for the first couple of times just to be on the safe side.

-Don’t forget in this whole process of learning how to make tie dye shirts that you aren’t just limited to t-shirts.
+Don’t forget in this whole process of learning how to make an American Flag Tie Dye Shirt that you aren’t just limited to t-shirts.

 You can tie-dye all sorts of things from shorts to shoes and pretty much everything in between.